John Mcdonald provides an overview of the side effects of Anavar (Oxandrolone) in athletes.

 Although Anavar has several positive effects on performance and is a relatively mild anabolic-androgenic steroid, it still poses various health risks to athletes.

-It would be great for all sports if all athletes could remain natural, creating fair competition, whilst safeguarding their own long-term health.
+It would be great for all sports if all athletes could remain natural, creating fair competition, while safeguarding their long-term health.

 If you quote information from this page in your work, then the reference for this page is: